26 Weeks Pregnant

 Time for a safety check

 You may be enjoying a baby shower sometime soon, or gifts may start to roll in from friends and family.
 Yay!
-Just keep in mind that people aren’t always savvy about checking updated safety standards, so you may have to go through to make sure gifts (and especially hand-me-downs) are safe for baby.
+Just keep in mind that people aren’t always savvy about checking updated safety standards, so you may have to go through to make sure gifts (especially hand-me-downs) are safe for baby.
 Graciously return or exchange anything that doesn’t pass muster.

 Start talking

 If you haven’t started talking to baby yet, now’s the time to get chatty.
 You can read books, sing songs or just narrate your day so baby has a chance to enjoy your voice.
-Loved ones can also talk to your belly so baby can learn their voices too.
+Loved ones can also talk to your belly, so baby can learn their voices too.

 Keep up with exercise